scale-it/algo-builder/docs/user-script-execution.md

 #### Run
-Runs scripts and doesn't save script checkpoints.
+Runs provided scripts and doesn't save script checkpoints.
 Useful to query the current state of blockchain.
 Example: